-The headphones have flashing blue edge-lit LEDs and a volume control bar which work well but, although I didn’t need to, it can be hard to change the volume while running as the button is located behind your neck.
+The headphones have flashing blue edge-lit LEDs and a volume control bar which work well but, although I didn’t really need to, it can be hard to change the volume while running as the button is located behind your neck.
 In terms of battery life, I can give top marks.
 The headphones come with a USB cord which you can plug into a laptop to charge, and the best thing is you only need to charge them for 15 minutes in order to get a 70 minute playback (6hrs for a full charge).
-(However I didn’t check this playback time because I felt that a 70 minute run or workout could be a little excessive and would most likely destroy me).
+(However I didn’t check this playback time because I felt that a 70 minute run or workout would most likely destroy me).

 Although I like the design, the earbuds are relatively chunky and I struggled a bit with getting the headphones to stay in at first.
 However, after fiddling about with them a bit they now fit comfortably and stay in fine, so perhaps it was just a case of my ears getting used to them.
 The headphones also have a flexible clip which you can mould to wrap around your ear, as well as 3 sets of different-sized earpieces to choose from.
 I swapped the earbuds for a smaller size which helped them to sit more comfortably in my ears.

 I decided to try wearing the headphones for different activities, including running on a treadmill, running on a mixture of concrete and grass and for a weightlifting and bodyweight HIIT workout.
 This way I was able to compare their performance for each activity and hopefully give you a more comprehensive and detailed review.